DataCanvasIO/HyperGBM/docs/en_US/source/quick_start.rst

 ============

 We will introduce main features of HyperGBM in this section and assuming that you have knowledge of machine learning such as loading data and training a model.
-If you have not completed installation, please refer to [Installation](installation.md) to install HyperGBM.
+If you have not completed installation, please refer to Installation<installation.md> to install HyperGBM.
-You can use HyperGBM with command line tools and Python.
+You can use HyperGBM with Python and command line tools.

 .. toctree::
    :maxdepth: 2